Tough2011/PaddleSleeve/AdvBox/README.md

 between victim and target feature map in PP-YOLO, successfully making it undetect the kite in `000000014439.jpg`.
 We obtain the feature map by feeding & sniffing the intermediate output `pcls`, the tensor stands for classification confidence in PP-YOLO.
+In ddition, we achieve the extended EOT attacking algorithm, a method using EOT to produce perturbation to make the detection method give the wrong detection results.
+Specifically, we optimize the loss function definition using the similar top three labels and top three logits to decrease the object confidence, and thus, the attack is able to succeed.

 - A kindly Reminder: since paddlepaddle <= 2.1 does not support gradient backward for `paddle.nn.SyncBatchNorm` in eval() mode, to run the demonstration, we need to modify